yestan1125/yestan1125/README.md

 # Hi there, I'm Yestan! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who loves to explore new technologies and build exciting projects.
+I'm a passionate student who loves to explore new technologies and build exciting projects.

 ## About Me

 - 🌱 I’m currently learning CS and AI.
-- 🤔 I’m looking for help with (emm...maybe...) the aspects i'm learning?
+- 🤔 I’m looking for help with the aspects i'm learning.
-- 📫 How to reach me: yestan605@gmail.com or 19083289426@163.com .
+- 📫 How to reach me: yestan605@gmail.com or 19083289426@163.com.
+- 😊 I'm interestied in reading, running and travling.

 ## GitHub Stats